Zhenye-Na/blog/_posts/2017-07-17-install-mysql-on-MAC-OS-X.md

 - This is it!
 Now you have `MySQL` installed and secured on your Mac.

-> *If you notice mistakes and errors in this post, don’t hesitate to contact me at [lilian dot wengweng at gmail dot com] and I would be super happy to correct them right away!*
+> *If you notice mistakes and errors in this post, don’t hesitate to gice a comment and I would be super happy to correct them right away!*

 > Thanks! :)